Open Theses

 No open topics?
 No problem

-Even if we have no open topics, but you are interested in writing a thesis at our institut dont hesitate to ask us.
+Even if we have no open topics, but you are interested in writing a thesis at our institut, don't hesitate to ask us.
 Just send us a mail with your latest transcript of records and a current CV.

 Pro Seminar / Project Seminar

 You would like to complete your Proseminar / Projectseminar with us and think that our published bachelor and master theses sound interesting?
+You have your own research idea and think it would fit in our institute profile?
+Just get in touch with us.